 - doing 150 minutes (two and a half hours) of moderate exercise a week in bouts of 10 minutes or more

-Applying pressure to an artery in your neck may help to stop your heart beating rapidly.
-However, this must only be done by a doctor.
-It can be dangerous to do on some people and your doctor will need to check whether you're suitable for this technique.
+If your doctor applies pressure to an artery in your neck, it may help to stop your heart beating rapidly.
+However, it can be dangerous to do on some people and your doctor will need to check whether you're suitable for this technique.

-- electrical (DC) cardioversion – this uses an electric shock to restore your rapid heartbeat back to normal
+Treatments for SVT in an emergency include medicines (see below) and electrical (DC) cardioversion.
+This uses an electric shock to restore your rapid heartbeat back to normal.

-The cause of SVT isn't fully understood at present.
-Episodes often come on without warning and you may develop SVT without having any underlying cause or risk factor.
-However, certain factors may lead to SVT developing, including:
+The cause of supraventricular tachycardia (SVT) isn't fully understood at present.
+However, certain things may lead to SVT developing, including:

 - emotional or physical stress